raiden-network/raiden/raiden/tests/scenarios/README.md

 - Testing in a distributed environment
 - Understanding how Raiden and the Raiden Services can be used and interact

+## Writing scenarios

+If you want to write a new scenario you can check out the [following example file](https://github.com/raiden-network/scenario-player/blob/master/examples/scenario-example-v2.yaml).

 ## Scenarios

 #### [bf1_basic_functionality](./bf1_basic_functionality.yaml)